andrewblum/ecoeats/README.md

 3. users can add/delete/view food, including expiration date
 4. app will message before food expires

+**Extension 0**
+1. Provide alternative uses for expired food (i.e. polish metals with expired ketchup)
+2. use ai to provide instruction for checking if food is *actually* expired after its supposed expiration date

 **Extension 1**
 1. users can tag food they dont want as available to the community
 2. users can view available community food